mahesh-dilhan/scala-akka/akka-scala-who-covid/README.md

-### WHO to collect contry stat -> then Define Vaccine required -> then Notify contry
+### WHO to collect contry stat -> then Define Vaccine required -> then Notify country
 ###

 ```